atimpone/aws-foundation-journey/README.md

 ## 1. Establish Initial Development Environments

-By following this guide, in about a day, your organization can establish an initial secure foundation and development environments in AWS.
+By following this guide, your organization can establish an initial secure foundation and development environments in AWS in less than a day.

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/dev-initial.png "Initial Development Environment")